Chimezie-DO/Cyclistic/README.md

 - Divvy Trips Q1 2020

 The datasets contain trip-level information including ride duration, timestamps, station locations, and rider type.
+A rendered HTML version of the full analysis is available in the `report/` folder for easy viewing.

 ## Tools
 - R